PedestrianDynamics/DL4PuDe/README.md

 6. Experiments videos.

 #### Goal
-The framework aims to automatically detect pushing behavior at the patch level in videos.
-It focuses on videos of crowded event entrances that captured by static top-view cameras.
+This work aims to develop a novel framework for automatic pushing behavior detection at patch level.
+In particular,  it focuses on videos of crowded event entrances captured by static top-view cameras.

 #### Pushing behavior defention
 <table border="0" width="100%" align="center">
 <tr>